 Step One: Do your research

 Try to gather additional information about your listing prospect.
 Before you meet in person, look for relevant details about the seller in their property.
 Check tax records and other crucial details.
-Go on real estate portal MLS to see if the property has been listed and sold in the past.
 You can also learn more about your prospects by checking their Facebook or LinkedIn profiles.

 Step Two: Schedule your appointment wisely